ubitech/subsol-docs/docs/b_dash.rst

 .. image:: assets/subsol_ed_3.png

-- A pop-up message confirm that you update successfully your account.
+- A pop-up message confirmσ that you have successfully update your account.

 .. image:: assets/subsol_ed_4.png